ethereum/go-ethereum/docs/_getting-started/dev-mode.md

 ## Prerequisites

-It is assumed that the user has a working Geth installation (see [installation guide](../_install-and-build/)).
+It is assumed that the user has a working Geth installation (see [installation guide](/docs/install-and-build/installing-geth)).
 It would also be helpful to have basic knowledge of Geth and the Geth console.
-See [Getting Started](../_getting-started/).
+See [Getting Started](/docs/_getting-started/).
 Some basic knowledge of [Solidity](https://docs.soliditylang.org/) and [smart contract deployment](https://ethereum.org/en/developers/tutorials/deploying-your-first-smart-contract/) would be useful.

 ## Start Geth in Dev Mode

 Starting Geth in developer mode is as simple as providing the `--dev` flag.
 It is also possible to create a realistic block creation frequency by setting `--dev.period 13` instead of creating blocks only when transactions are pending.
 There are also additional configuration options required to follow this tutorial.

-First, `http` must be enabled so that the Javascript console can be attached to the Geth node, and some namespaces must be specified so that certain functions can be executed from the Javascript console, specifically `eth`, `web3` and `personal`.
+First, `http` (or `ws`) must be enabled so that the Javascript console can be attached to the Geth node, and some namespaces must be specified so that certain functions can be executed from the Javascript console, specifically `eth`, `web3` and `personal`.
+Alternatively, Geth can be started with the `console` flag.

 Finally, Remix will be used to deploy a smart contract to the node which requires information to be exchanged externally to Geth's own domain.
 To permit this, the `net` namespace must be enabled and the Remix URL must be provided to `--http.corsdomain`.
 The full command is as follows: